juliangut/docker-phpdev/README.md

 ![Xdebug configuration](https://raw.githubusercontent.com/juliangut/docker-phpdev/master/img_xdebug_config.jpg)

 * Port must be the same previously defined in `XDEBUG_REMOTE_PORT` environment variable
-* If you're using any of juliangut/phpdev:fpm* versions remember that **port 9000 has already been taken by PHP-FPM, use 9001** or any other you please instead
+* If you're using any of juliangut/phpdev:fpm* versions remember that **port 9000 is already in use by PHP-FPM itself, use port 9001 instead**, or any other you please

 ##### Create a server

 ![server configuration](https://raw.githubusercontent.com/juliangut/docker-phpdev/master/img_server_config.jpg)

 * Server name will be used later so make it stand out
-* Host and port must be the same set in built-in server.
-You you can use "0.0.0.0" to allow any host
+* Host and port must be the same set in the built-in server.
+You can use "0.0.0.0" to allow any host
 * Map your project root to container location (/app)

 ##### Start listening for Xdebug connections

-Click the phone icon to start listening for incoming connections and create a breakpoint

 ![start listening](https://raw.githubusercontent.com/juliangut/docker-phpdev/master/img_debug_listen.jpg)

+Start listening for incoming connections by toggling _Run > Start Listening for PHP Debug Connections_, or by clicking the phone icon, and finally create a breakpoint

 ##### Start the container